 Besides its no-penalty CD, it also offers eight terms of regular CDs and four terms of jumbo CDs.

 In addition to its CDs, CIT Bank offers two savings accounts and a money market account.
 CIT Bank also launched its eChecking account in November 2019.

-PurePoint Financial is a division of MUFG Union Bank, N.A.
+PurePoint Financial is a division of MUFG Union Bank.
 It offers nine regular CD terms and three terms for its no-penalty CDs.
 All PurePoint Financial savings products require a $10,000 minimum deposit.